-The Existing Bridgeview Apartments property is located within the RM, Multi-Family Residential District, which provides opportunities for a mix of attached residential developments including medium- and higher-density multifamily apartments, single family attached units, group residential, live-work housing and larger residential care facilities.
-The proposed expansion to include 16 additional units at 151 Riverside Drive would occur on property currently zoned RT-5 (essentially single family homes on 5,000 sq. ft. lots).
-The proposed Rezoning to RM would support and implement the General Plan Amendment to MFR and Staff has reviewed the project for consistency with the development standards of the Multifamily Residential zoning district.
-Staff believes the project is consistent with applicable standards, excepting the proposed concessions requested by the Applicant in exchange for the 11 affordable housing units as described below.
+The existing Bridgeview Apartment property is located within the RM, Multi-Family Residential District, which provides opportunities for a mix of attached residential developments including medium- and higher-density multi-family apartments, single-family attached units, group residential, live-work housing and larger residential care facilities.
+The proposed expansion to include 16 additional units at 151 Riverside Drive is occurring on property currently zoned RT-5 (essentially single family homes on 5,000 sq. ft. lots).
+Staff believes the proposed rezoning to RM would support and implement the General Plan Amendment to MFR and has reviewed the project for consistency with the development standards of the Multi-family Residential zoning district.
+Staff further believes the project is consistent with applicable standards, with the exception of the proposed concessions requested by the Applicant in exchange for the three affordable housing units as outlined below.

 Front Setback - The RM zoning district requires a 20-foot minimum front setback which would be applied to the Riverside Drive frontage.
-The Applicant requests a 12-foot setback to allow for the encroachment of two entry stairways to the new apartment buildings.
+The Applicant is requesting a 12-foot setback to allow for the encroachment of two stairways.